synerminds/synerminds.github.io/_posts/2016-02-08-terminal-commands.md

 **ls**

-The command “ls” stands for (List Directory Contents), List the contents of the folder, be it file or folder, from which it runs.If you run ls without any additional parameters, the program will list the contents of the current directory in short form.
+The command **“ls”** stands for (List Directory Contents), List the contents of the folder, be it file or folder, from which it runs.
+If you run **"ls"** without any additional parameters, the program will list the contents of the current directory in short form.

 - **ls**